 AirSculpt® Technologies, Inc. Introduces Its Next Generation Body Contouring Experience in London

-/EIN News/ -- MIAMI BEACH, Fla., May 12, 2023 (GLOBE NEWSWIRE) -- AirSculpt® Technologies, Inc., (“AirSculpt”) (NASDAQ: AIRS) an industry leader and provider of premium body contouring procedures, today announced the opening of its first overseas location in London, England.
+MIAMI BEACH, Fla., May 12, 2023 (GLOBE NEWSWIRE) -- AirSculpt® Technologies, Inc., ("AirSculpt") AIRS an industry leader and provider of premium body contouring procedures, today announced the opening of its first overseas location in London, England.

 "We are thrilled to bring AirSculpt to London," said Dr. Aaron Rollins, Founder and Executive Chairman of AirSculpt Technologies, "Over 40,000 patients in the U.S have experienced the transformative effects of AirSculpt.
 We believe our proprietary procedure, which is performed while patients are fully awake with no needles, scalpels or stitches, is the superior solution for those who are looking to permanently remove stubborn body fat with dramatic results."